hyosung11/Launch-School/Sprints/sprint_retrospectives.md

    - Keep doing more repetitions and really learn from mistakes as that's the way our nervous systems learn

 20210815 14:46 End

+## Sprint 6 20210816 ~ 20210822 16:30

+### 1. What went well?
+(In other words, what took place that we want to recognize and acknowledge as having gone well?)

+- Studied with focus everyday
+- Participated in many study sessions with Alex
+- Participated in Launch School study sessions
+- Attended Capstone Project Presentations
+- Went to the gym everday
+- Took many walks daily
+- Used hypnosis and yoga nidra
+- Read *A Mind for Numbers* book
+- Read *The Pragmatic Programmer* book
+- Did the *Mindshift* MOOC
+- Listened to the Huberman Lab podcast and applied some of the tips
+- Ultradian focus cycle
+- Non-sleep Deep Rest (NSDR)
+- Light Meter

+### 2. What didn’t go so well?
+(What took place that didn’t go as we would have liked?)

+- I could still be more active in ingesting the curriculum
+- Got tired and had dips in energy and focus, but that's actually okay

+### 3. What did I learn?
+(We want to think about what we’ve learned about how we worked together.
+It’s less about the content and more about the process.)

+- I still enjoy programming, but want to spend more time with the kids and my wife too.
+- Waiting to ingest caffeine has been a good adjustment.
+- Getting two or three solid Ultradian study cycles a day makes sense.

+### 4. What still puzzles me?
+(This question allows us to capture things that happened but leave us feeling unclear or puzzled.)

+- Yep, I'm still not sure how to incorporate Anki cards into studying
+- My talk with Arthur made me realize that I want to move more quickly through the curriculum and then come back to review things more closely after I get to JS109.

+20210822 16:43 End